Updated on 9/14/16 from an article originally published on 8/5/13.

 When organizing, one size doesn’t always fit all.
 Prioritize what’s most important about your routine, and ensure your routine is enhanced by great organization.
 If you have to have your morning coffee in hand while running out the door, a programmable coffee maker could be exactly what keeps you on schedule!

-There’s no time like the present to start your back-to-school organization around your home; and solutions like bins, baskets, and off-site storage can help.
+There’s no time like the present to start your back-to-school organization around your home; and solutions like bins, baskets, and off-site storage units can help.
 Assess your kids’ schedules and make it a priority to sit the family down and talk about getting organized.

 Back-to-school season can be an enjoyable time for you and your children; make sure your home is ready for the change too.
 And if you uncover your own organization tricks along the way, share the love–comment below!